Aspen-Discovery/developer-handbook/developer-guidelines.md

 If possible, Add test plans to prove the patch does what it claims to do

-In order to associate commits with GitHub Issues, the commit message should indicate one or more issue number and (optionally) a state change for the story.
-The commit message should start with square brackets containing a hash mark followed by the issue number.
-For example:
+In order to associate commits with GitHub Issues, the commit message should start with one and only one issue number and (optionally) a state change for the story.
+If the commit involves multiple issues, use the most specific issue possible.

 ### Message Template

 Based on the [blog post](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html) by [tbaggery](http://tbaggery.com/), here is a template to use as guideline for commit messages:

 ```
-#issueid <optional state> (50 chars or so) summary of changes
+DIS-<ID> <optional state> (50 chars or so) Summary of change in imperative present tense

 More detailed explanatory text, if necessary.
 Wrap it to about 72
 characters or so.